-- (1) This section applies if voting material posted to a voter- - (a) has not been received by the voter; or - (b) has been lost or destroyed; or - (c) if the document is a ballot paper-has been spoilt. - (2) The voter may apply to the manager of the election for a duplicate of the document. - (3) The application must- - (a) be received by the manager on or before the finish day of the ballot; and
+- (1) This section applies if voting material posted to a voter- - (a) has not been received by the voter; or - (b) has been lost or destroyed; or - (c) if the document is a ballot paper-has been spoilt. - (2) The voter may apply to the manager of the election for a duplicate of the document. - (3) The application must- - (a) be received by the manager on or before the finish day of the ballot; and - (b) state the grounds on which it is made; and - (c) if practicable, be substantiated by evidence verifying or tending to verify the grounds; and - (d) state that the voter has not voted at the ballot; and - (e) if the document is a spoilt ballot paper-be accompanied by the ballot paper. - (4) If the application complies with subsection (3), the manager must- - (a) if the document is a spoilt ballot paper- - (i) mark 'spoilt' on the paper; and - (ii) initial the paper beside that marking and keep the paper; and

-- (b) state the grounds on which it is made; and - (c) if practicable, be substantiated by evidence verifying or tending to verify the grounds; and - (d) state that the voter has not voted at the ballot; and - (e) if the document is a spoilt ballot paper-be accompanied by the ballot paper. - (4) If the application complies with subsection (3), the manager must- - (a) if the document is a spoilt ballot paper- - (i) mark 'spoilt' on the paper; and - (ii) initial the paper beside that marking and keep the paper; and - (iii) give a fresh ballot paper to the voter; or - (b) otherwise-give a duplicate of the document to the voter.
+(b) otherwise-give a duplicate of the document to the voter